 Ten Ways to Handle Losing a Job

 Losing a job can be difficult.
+The job application process can feel overwhelming and the stress of paying your bills may be looming over you.
 There are several steps to take to ensure that bills are paid, healthcare coverage continues, expenses are reduced, and income continues to come in during unemployment.
-In conjunction with the tips below, download FindLaw's Guide to Job Loss [pdf].

 1. Collect Final Compensation from Your Employer

 An employee is entitled to a final paycheck and may be entitled to severance pay.
 State laws require an employer to give an employee a final paycheck within a certain time.
-State laws vary, but an employer typically must issue a final paycheck immediately, the next business day, the next payday, or within a certain amount of days.
+Laws vary from state to state, but an employer typically must issue your final paycheck either immediately, the next business day, the next payday, or within a certain number of days.
 In some states, the employee may be entitled to compensation for unused vacation time.

 An employee may also receive additional compensation in a severance package.
 Under state law, an employer is not required to offer severance pay.
 An employee has a right to severance pay if the terms of a written contract provided for it, if an employee handbook documented the employer's policy for severance pay, or if the employer made an oral promise.
 In most cases, an employer offers a severance package in exchange for the employee's agreement to release the employer from legal liability for the termination.

 Continue receiving income after losing a job by filing a claim for unemployment benefits.
 In general, state law allows an unemployed worker to collect unemployment compensation if the person became unemployed through no fault of their own, the employment was for a sufficient amount of time, the person earned a sufficient amount in wages, the person can work immediately, and the person is physically capable of working.
 Check with the unemployment agency in your state to determine specific eligibility requirements.